 “This can be true of many patients, but does not need to be the case for a patient to have a TMJ disorder.”

 The temporomandibular joint is far more complex than most people assume.

 “The majority of TMJ patients I treat have no noise in their joints, no actual discomfort in their jaws and have an extremely healthy dentition,” says Dr. Haddad.

 “Unfortunately, they are suffering daily with migraines and muscular tension headaches, ear congestion and pain, upper cervical tension and discomfort, and ringing in the ears or vertigo.

 “Therefore, I have been trying to describe these patients without using the word ‘TMJ disorder’ and more appropriately, ‘craniofacial pain’ patients.”

-To learn more about the kind of brain tumor that can cause tinnitus, go here.
+Here is more information about the kind of brain tumor that can cause tinnitus.

 Dr. Haddad lectures nationally on cosmetic dentistry, TMJ disorders and practice marketing, and utilizes the latest technology to ensure the utmost in patient comfort and care.

 Lorra Garrick has been covering medical, fitness and cybersecurity topics for many years, having written thousands of articles for print magazines and websites, including as a ghostwriter.
 She’s also a former ACE-certified personal trainer.